Guest blogging holds a ton of potential and can be a seriously valuable tool in your content marketing arsenal.

 Use Google to search for the editor for a particular blog using targeted keywords like “managing blog editor,” “content manager,” and “content editor.”
 Once you get some names, reach out to them directly.

-If Google and social media don’t work, you can also look for a contact link or “about us” page to see if you can uncover who the editor of the website is on there.
+If Google and social media don’t work, you can also look for a contact link or About Us page to find the editor’s name.
 Sometimes there is a “contact me” button right on that editor’s page.
 Even if there isn’t, at least you have a name so that you can go back to social media and see how to reach out to them directly.

 Once you know what they typically accept and publish, you can start coming up with ideas and preparing your pitch.